hypnoticproductions/sally-wukr/SALLY_WEBHOOK_GUIDE.md

 ## Security

-### Optional Signature Verification
+### Signature Verification

-For production use, configure a shared secret to verify webhooks are from Manus:
+A shared secret is configured to verify webhooks are from Manus:

 **1. In Manus:**
 Add custom header when configuring webhook:
 ```
-X-Manus-Signature: your-secret-key-here
+X-Manus-Signature: contancybearsfruit
 ```

 **2. In Supabase:**
-The `MANUS_WEBHOOK_SECRET` environment variable is automatically configured.
+The `MANUS_WEBHOOK_SECRET` environment variable is set to `contancybearsfruit`.

+**Note:** This secret must match between Manus webhook configuration and Supabase Edge Function environment variables.
 If signature is missing, Sally logs a warning but still processes the webhook (fail-open approach for development).

 ### Access Control